There have been plenty of Google data breaches.

 Checkpoint employees came across an app called the BrainTest that managed to disguise itself as a legit app; however, secretly, it infected millions of devices with stubborn, malicious malware.

-Furthermore, this app was not a third-party app; rather, it was listed on the Google Play Store, making it seem all the more legit this was another example of Google data breach.
+Furthermore, this app was not a third-party app; rather, it was listed on the Google Play Store, making it seem all the more legit.

 Through very complicated yet very discreet methods, the app’s developers made their way into google’s storefront.